Data Quality, Streaming Operations, Incident Management

 In streaming architectures, data quality incidents are particularly critical because they propagate in real-time to multiple downstream systems.
 A schema violation in a Kafka topic might cascade to break consumers, corrupt data lakes, and trigger false alerts across monitoring systems.
 The velocity and volume of streaming data mean that incidents can affect millions of records within minutes if not detected and contained quickly.

 The key distinction between an incident and normal variance lies in impact and deviation from acceptable bounds.
 A 5% increase in null values might be within normal operating parameters, while a sudden 50% spike in nulls represents an incident requiring immediate attention.
-Organizations define these thresholds through Service Level Objectives (SLOs) and data quality contracts that specify acceptable ranges for metrics like completeness, accuracy, and timeliness.
+Organizations define these thresholds through Service Level Objectives (SLOs), measurable targets for system reliability and data quality, and data quality contracts that specify acceptable ranges for metrics like completeness, accuracy, and timeliness.

 Types of Data Quality Incidents